Datavault-UK/automate-dv-docs/docs/worked_example/we_setup.md

 This will install dbt and all of its dependencies, ready for development with dbt.

-## Install dbtvault
+## Install AutomateDV

-Next, we need to install dbtvault. dbtvault has already been added to the `packages.yml` file provided with the example project, so all you need to do is run the following command, inside the folder where your `dbt_project.yml` resides:
+Next, we need to install AutomateDV.
+AutomateDV has already been added to the `packages.yml` file provided with the example project, so all you need to do is run the following command, inside the folder where your `dbt_project.yml` resides:

 `dbt deps`

-## Setting up dbtvault with Snowflake
+## Setting up AutomateDV with Snowflake

 In the provided dbt project file (`dbt_project.yml`) the profile is named `snowflake-demo`.
 In your dbt profiles, you must create a connection with this name and provide the snowflake